daisy-cao/601HW2/README.md

 # 601HW2
+# Part1
+The folder contains the css and html code for my resume website.
+# Part2

-The folder "blog" contains the css and html code for my resume website."\n" The folder "web" and "web-start" is for part2 which I follow the instruction of how to build a chat web app.
+The folder "web" and "web-start" is for part2 which I follow the instruction of how to build a chat web app.